 Fire risk reduction will become a higher priority as the climate changes.
 This project will allow Valley Water to adapt to those changes.

-Completed 813.26 acres of maintenance access work in all 5 watersheds through FY22 Q1 (July 1, 2021 - September 31, 2021).
-Of this total acreage, 15% of the completed work was funded by the Safe, Clean Water Program for a total of 121.99 acres.
-This acreage will go towards the annual target of 495 acres.
-To date, the project has completed 121.99 acres toward the year 1 target of 495 acres.
+Valley Water completed 1,913.63 acres of maintenance access work in all 5 watersheds in FY23 through Q3 (July 1, 2022 – March 31, 2023).
+Of this total acreage, 15% of the completed work in FY23 was funded by the Safe, Clean Water Program for a total of 287.04 acres, this acreage will go towards the annual target of 495 acres.
 The 15-year deliverable for the project is 7,245 acres.

 FY22-36 Key Performance Indicator for the Safe, Clean Water Program

 Provide vegetation management for access and fire risk reduction on an average of 495 acres per year, totaling 7,425 acres along levee, property lines and maintenance roads over a 15-year period.

 Provides safe access for maintenance of creek channels